Skip to main content

 Komal Saul or Soft Rice - An easy Assamese culinary delight

-Komal Saul prior SoakingKomal Saul takes me to my grandparent's home to the early childhood days when we stayed in a different city and visited my grandparent's ancestorial home, my grandmother often delightfully prepares a morning breakfast in a jiffy.
+Komal Saul prior to soaking.
+Komal Saul takes me to my grandparents' home, where I recall the early childhood days when we stayed in a different city and visited my grandparents' ancestral home.
+My grandmother often delights in preparing a morning breakfast in a jiffy.
 The breakfast is called Komal saul or soft rice.
 A luscious, slightly golden color and light glossy textured rice, no need for the cooking process, unlike other regular rice.
-In Assamese, Komal means soft and that soft does not require cooking.
-Soak it in hot water for a few minutes and its ready to eat.
+In Assamese, 'Komal' means soft, and that softness does not require cooking.
+Soak it in hot water for a few minutes, and it's ready to eat.

-What is exactly Komal Saul
+What exactly is Komal Saul

-Komal Saul is prepared from Bora Saul or sticky rice which is an indigenous rice variety in Assam.
-The Bora Saul or sticky rice goes through a process like parboiled rice and becomes Komal Saul.
-The parboiled process lowers the content of amylose(starch) and makes it soft.
+Komal Saul is prepared from Bora Saul, or sticky rice, an indigenous rice variety in Assam.
+The Bora Saul, or sticky rice, undergoes a process similar to parboiled rice and becomes Komal Saul.
+The parboiled process reduces the content of amylose (starch) and makes it softer.

 Komal Saul and Regular Rice